Nicolaj Madsen

-Nicolaj Madsen (born 16 July 1988) is a Danish professional footballer who plays as a midfielder for Icelandic 1. deild club Vestri.
+Nicolaj Madsen (born 16 July 1988) is a Danish professional footballer who plays as a midfielder.

 Club career

 On 31 August 2018, Madsen left Vejle Boldklub and returned to HB Køge in October 2018 on a contract for the rest of the year.

 On 2 September 2019 it was confirmed, that Madsen had joined German club SpVgg Unterhaching and would play on loan at TSV 1860 Rosenheim for the 2019–20 season.

 Madsen moved to Icelandic 1. deild club Vestri on 12 February 2021, signing alongside compatriot Casper Gandrup.
 He returned to HB Køge on a short loan in January 2022, but returned to Vestri in March 2022.
+On 10 March 2023 Vestri confirmed, that Madsen had left the club due to personal issues.